 These configuration categories have are reflected in both Service Agreements and Configuration Profiles.
 How they are so reflected is described in section XXX.

 The following subsections map the IOAG Service Catalog #1 services into the respective configuration categories.
-Section 3 shows the mapping of each of the IOAG Service Catalog #1 services supported in the SLS configuration to the Functional Groups that support it.
-Section 4 shows the mapping of each of the IOAG Service Catalog #1 services supported in the Retrieval configuration to the Functional Groups that support it.
-Section 5 shows the mapping of the IOAG Service Catalog #1 service that is supported in the Forward Offline configuration to the Functional Groups that support it.
+Section 3 shows the mapping of each of the IOAG Service Catalog #1 services supported in the SLS configuration to the Service Components that support it.
+Section 4 shows the mapping of each of the IOAG Service Catalog #1 services supported in the Retrieval configuration to the Service Components that support it.
+Section 5 shows the mapping of the IOAG Service Catalog #1 service that is supported in the Forward Offline configuration to the Service Components that support it.

 SLS Configuration Category

 All IOAG Service Catalog #1 services are supported to some degree in the SLS configuration category.
 Some of the services are supported completely in the SLE configuration, some are supported only partially, and for yet others the degree of support differs by the data delivery mode of the service.
 The following subsections explain the degree of support on a service-by-service basis.
-The descriptions are organized according the organization of the IOAG Service Catalog #1: Forward Data Delivery Services, Return Data Delivery Services, Radio Metric Services, and Service Management Functions.
+The descriptions are organized according the organization of the IOAG Service Catalog #1: Forward Data Delivery Services, Return Data Delivery Services, Radiometric Services, and Service Management Functions.

 Forward Data Delivery Services